You can use the Circle CI cloud to automatically build and test your project in Linux/MacOS environments.

 conan new has arguments to create a default working

-Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to your own Artifactory CE server.
+Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to Bintray.

 You could follow these steps:

-- Create a Conan repository in your Artifactory CE and get its URL (“Set me up”).
+Create a Conan repository in Bintray under your user or organization, and get its URL (“Set me up”).
 We will call it

 $ git clone <your_repo/hello> && cd hello